Running cf push sub-step commands

 • PACKAGE-GUID is the package GUID you recorded in an earlier step.

-5. Locate and copy the droplet guid from the output of an earlier step.
+5. Locate and copy the droplet guid from the output of an earlier step or by using the cf droplets command.
 See the following example output:

 Staging package for APP-NAME in org test / space test as admin...